Why Is the Heater in My Car Blowing Out Cold Air and Not Heat?

 Sometimes water loss is caused by a knackered water pump.
 Telltale signs of a broken water pump include a constant rough metallic sound when the engine is running, or water trickling down the side of the engine.
 The water pump is a vital part of the engine, and if it's broken it needs to be changed as soon as possible.
 Often it runs off the cam belt ("timing belt"), and if the water pump destroys itself it will take out the cam belt and the engine along with it.
 Consider replacing an old water pump as part of routine maintenance, along with the replacement of the cam belt and accessory belts, if you have an old car and want to keep it a few years.

 A leaking head gasket is the worst news at all; it means your engine has lost its integrity, and your car needs major repairs right away, assuming you want to keep it.

-Here's a simple hack that I use to get heat into my heater more quickly.
-I place some cardboard in front of my radiator and behind my front bumper.
+Place some cardboard in front of my radiator and behind my front bumper.
 This is to stop airflow through the radiator, thus heating up your coolant more quickly.
 If you live in a cold part of the world or have cold winters this hack will help getting you coolant more quickly.